Upgrading the Version of a Heroku Postgres Database

 The pg:copy

 only copies your default credential and the data it has access to.
 Any additional credentials and data that only they can access don’t get copied.
+You can also test the version upgrade using this method beforehand.

 For Essential-tier databases that use the scheduled backups feature, your schedules are lost after upgrading to production-tier plans.
 Set up your schedules again after the upgrade to avoid missing a backup.